Sample Sequence of Courses

 SPPN 651 - Dysphagia (3 Credits)

 This course will provide students with an in-depth understanding of normal and abnormal swallowing in children and adults.
-A review of pertinent anatomy and physiology, pathophysiology, etiological correlates, evaluation, and treatment techniques for a wide range of swallowing disorders will be included.
+Included will be a review of pertinent anatomy and physiology, pathophysiology, etiological correlates, evaluation and treatment techniques for a wide range of swallowing disorders will be included.
 Current research on swallowing disorders involving complex pulmonary, airway, systemic, or neurogenic disorders will also be presented.
 Training for an in-depth standardized scoring of fluoroscopic swallow studies, the MBSImP, will be an integral part of the course and will be considered the laboratory component of the course.
-Information regarding pediatrics will be covered, but most of the course will focus on normal and disordered swallowing in adults.
-This course assumes prior knowledge of basic head and neck anatomy, physiology, and neuroanatomy.
-This course will cover topics related to inclusion and equitable services for clients with swallowing disorders from culturally and gender-diverse backgrounds.
+Certain information regarding pediatrics will be covered, but the majority of the course will focus on normal and disordered swallowing in adults.
+This course assumes a prior knowledge of basic head and neck anatomy, physiology, and basic neuroanatomy.

 Prerequisites: SPPN 610, 611, SPPN 615